How to Build a Writing Portfolio to Launch Your Freelance Career

 Another bonus: A composed, yet thoughtful author bio can serve as its own writing sample, showcasing your style, prose, and voice.

-Once you’ve earned a few bylines, or amassed a sizeable collection of samples, include enough in your portfolio to give people an idea of your writing talent and technical expertise.
+Once you’ve earned a few bylines, or amassed a sizable collection of samples, include enough in your portfolio to give people an idea of your writing talent and technical expertise.

 It’s unlikely you’ll have an arsenal of recommendations at your disposal in the beginning.
 You’ll need to get comfortable with requesting them after a project to boost your portfolio's value.
 Build this into your process.